ChallengeSY/nebunoid/manual.md

 #### Celestial Journey
 Celestial Journey is the longest finite official campaign, at 40 levels.
 It makes plenty of cross-universe references, and is still on par with that of the **Challenge Campaign**.

 Like Maximum Insanity, save points appear every five levels starting with level 1.
-Unlike previous campaigns, every ten levels starting at level 10 is a boss battle, and continues are disallowed on these levels.
+In addition to a final boss at level 40, there is a mid-boss at level 20.
+Both of these levels disallow continues.

 #### Endless Shuffle
 Endless Shuffle is a unique official campaign, technically comprised of unlimited length.
 Specifically, this campaign will shuffle *all* of the previous levels into a single gigantic experience.
 Because of its unique shuffling mechanism, its difficulty is naturally unpredictable.
 This campaign is also the hardest / takes the longest to unlock, requiring a true 100% completion to even unlock.